Arrests & Investigations

 The shooting was captured on the body-worn cameras of various officers who initially responded to the scene.
 The incident was also captured on video taken by a civilian witness who was present at the scene and by a surveillance camera at the car wash.
 The most relevant videos are summarized and linked to below.

-Officer Michael Valente’s BWC Video
+Officer Michael Valente’s BWC video

 Officer Michael Valente’s BWC video shows that he arrived at the scene at 4:58 p.m.
 He exited his police vehicle in the car wash access lane, on the side of the property closest to the Dunkin Donuts and approximately fifteen yards to the rear and right of the Hyundai Tucson.
 As he walked towards the vehicle, Officer Vakos can be seen already standing at the passenger side front window of Conley’s vehicle and just to the left of the red Honda Civic.
 Valente quickly threw a “stop stick” in front of the front right tire of the car.
 Valente then moved to the left of Officer Vakos, who was attempting to open the front passenger door of the Hyundai Tucson.
-Next, Valente smashed the front passenger window of Conley’s vehicle with a department-issued tool "Window Punch" designed for that purpose.5 Immediately thereafter, an officer can be heard yelling “holy shit” and then “gun, gun, gun!”
+Next, Valente smashed the front passenger window of Conley’s vehicle with a department-issued tool designed for that purpose.5 Immediately thereafter, an officer can be heard yelling “holy shit” and then “gun, gun, gun!”
 Officer Vakos then quickly retreated from the window and Valente drew his service firearm.
 At 16:58:46 of the video, Conley can be observed inside the car holding a handgun with a large capacity magazine.
 The screenshot of that frame is set forth immediately below.
+(This tool is typically referred to as a “window punch.”)

 (Conley holding firearm)